LPC by Comity

-P-LPCs can only offer counseling services while under contract with an LPC-S. This contract allows you to report your experience hours online through your Profile.
+P-LPCs can only offer counseling services while under contract with an LPC-S. This contract allows you to report your experience hours online through your Profile in the Supervision Reporting Log.
 When you have accrued the supervised hours required you may apply for your LPC.
 Remember that Provisional licensees must remain under the active supervision of a Board-Approved Supervisor until he/she is independently licensed.
 How to report supervised experience

 The Board requires P-LPC to complete 6 hours of CEHs during the renewal period.
 Of these six (6) hours, two (2) must be Ethics training.
 P-LPCs document their CEHs by completing the entries in their online Profile under the Education tab.
 See the Renewal Process link below for review of how to correctly document hours.

 P-LPCs may review their current totals of continuing education hours and can update their file by logging in to their Profile and selecting the Education tab, then select the View/Update Current CE Hrs.
 Follow the instructions provided when selecting this tab to upload certificates.